hyuunnn/Hyara/README.md

 ### Start Screen and Options

 - When you run Hyara, it docks itself to the right and docks the output window to the left.
+- After specifying the address, press the `Make` button to show the specified hexadecimal or strings as a result.
 - The results are saved in the table below when you click `Save`.
-- After specifying the address, press the `Make` button to show the specified hexadecimal or strings as a result.
-- Double-clicking the table clears all the existing rules.
+- If you double-click the table, you can clear the rule.
 - `Export Yara Rule`
   - Exports the previously created yara rules.
 <img src="images/Hyara_1.png" width="100%">

 - `Comment Option`
-  - Annotates the instructions next to the condition rule(s.
+  - Annotates the instructions next to the condition rule(s).
 - `Rich Header` and `imphash`
   - Adds rich header and imphash matching to the rule.
 - `String option`